jspm/jspm.org/docs/guide.md

 ## Optimized Dependency Builds

-With the build optimizations of the previous two sections, every code change will rebuild all of the build files, in turn requiring users of your app to reload all the build files again.
-Ideally, rebuilding application code shouldn't result in a need to rebuild all of the dependency code, so that dependency builds can continue to be cached.
+With the build optimizations of the previous two sections, every code change will rebuild all of the build files, in turn requiring the users of the app to reload all the build files again.
+Ideally, rebuilding application code shouldn't result in a need to rebuild all of the dependency code so that dependency builds can continue to be cached.
 Here is a technique to achieve that with jspm.

 We know what our exact dependency imports are, but in case we didn't, let's run a trace first: